Policy

 Remedial Coursework

-Enrollment in these courses will be included in the maximum timeframe, hours attempted, and hours earned if applicable.
-Remedial courses will not count toward the students cumulative GPA.
+Enrollment in remedial courses will be included in the maximum time frame, hours attempted, and hours earned if applicable.
+Remedial courses will not count toward the student’s cumulative GPA.
 Remedial courses will be considered as earned if the student has a grade of D or better.
 In order to advance to the college level, some courses require a grade of C or better per course descriptions.
 Financial aid will be awarded for up to 30 credit hours of remedial coursework.

 Repeated Courses

 The best grade recorded for a repeated course is the grade of record at UACCM and will be used in computing the student’s cumulative GPA if applicable.
-All courses will count toward the number of hours attempted, and they will count as completed as long as the course was completed.
-The SAP policy does not limit the number of times a failed course can be repeated, but a course that has been completed with a passing grade may only be paid for with federal financial aid one additional time.
+All courses will count toward the number of hours attempted.
+The SAP policy does not limit the number of times a failed course can be repeated, but once a student receives a passing grade for a course, they may receive federal financial aid to retake that course only one additional time.

 Transfer Students

 Students must report to the Financial Aid Office and Admission’s office, all colleges, universities, and other schools in which they have been previously enrolled.
-Transfer hours accepted toward completion of the student’s degree program will count as hours attempted and completed.
+Transfer hours accepted will count as hours attempted and completed.
 Transfer hours do not count toward a student’s cumulative GPA.

 Appeal Process